Read the Care.com 2023 Cost of Care Report: This is what child care costs in 2023

 [RELATED: “8 Things Working Parents Wish Their Boss Would Say“]

-“It’s clear from the Care.com 2017 Cost of Care Survey that working parents continue to struggle balancing care and work,” said Ben Robinson, Global VP of Sales & Account Management for Care@Work, Care.com’s enterprise solution for helping companies support their working families.
+“It’s clear from the Care.com 2017 Cost of Care Survey that working parents continue to struggle balancing care and work,” said Ben Robinson, Global VP of Sales & Account Management for Care For Business, Care.com’s enterprise solution for helping companies support their working families.
 “It’s important that companies today address their workforce’s parental responsibilities and offer family care benefits, especially if they want to compete for and retain the best talent.
 Fifty-two percent of parents surveyed feel that workplaces should provide benefits to support working families.
 Whether it’s a flexible work arrangement or subsidized back up child care, these benefits should reflect the way today’s parents work.”

 [RELATED: “7 Ways Companies Can Help Working Moms“]

 What Can Parents Do to Reduce the Cost of Child Care?